Calebh101/dictionaries/README.md

 #### Nodes

-After the signature, there is an unsigned 64-bit integer saying how long the attribute data is, then the rest is just raw data.
+After the signature, the rest is just raw data.

 ##### Data